 - Make sure you have enough time to keep bees.

 How many bees do you need to start a hive?

-You need $5–10 thousand worker bees and one queen bee at a minimum to start a hive.
-A hive can have up to $100 thousand bees at the peak of summer.
+You need a minimum of 5–10 thousand worker bees and one queen bee to start a hive.
+A hive can have up to 100 thousand bees at the peak of summer.

 Can you start a hive with just a queen?

 Yes, you can start a hive with only a mated queen.
-However, that mated queen will die, but you will still have your beehive.
+That mated queen will die, but you will still have your beehive.
 Make a colony of bees with a queen to place in the hive to become a working organism using the beehive you provided for them.
-You can order a queen bee, instead of raising your queen.
+You can order a queen bee instead of raising your queen.
 Once you have the new queen, transfer bees from your existing colony to the new hive.

 Is it safe to keep bees in your backyard?